 If it is not microwave-safe, ten minutes in the microwave will likely cause the container to shatter.

 How Can You Tell If Glass Is Microwave-Safe?

-How Can You Test If Glass Is Safe In The Microwave?
+How To Check If Glass Is Safe In The Microwave

 - Set the microwave’s power setting on high.

 - Fill a confirmed microwave-safe bowl with a cup of water.
 Place both that bowl and the dish in question into the microwave.

 - If the dish is hot to the touch following this process, it is not microwave-safe.